opendilab/DI-engine/nervex/docs/source/configuration/index.rst

             num_worker: 0
             max_reuse: 100  # max reuse number of a data sample
             buffer_length: 100000  # replay buffer length
+            sample_ratio: 0.5  # the ratio of generating new data for one train step
+            use_mid_pack: True  # whether pack data in the middle of a episode
         dqn:
             discount_factor: 0.99
             is_double: True  # whether use double dqn(target network)